bulbicx/IMS-Starter-June21SDET-Marco/README.md

 Polinski
 Customer created
 ```
 After an operation has been completed, we will be redirected to the entity menu and it will ask us what we would like to do with the entity.
-We can choose any other option and see that we will be able to read one entry by providing the id, read all entries, update one entry and delete one entry.
+We can choose any other option and see that we will be able to read one entry by providing the id, read all entries, update and delete one entry.
-We are able to go back to the main menu by clicking onto
+We are able to go back to the main menu by typing:

 ```
 return
 ```